Skip to Main Content

 • Liver problems

 Not all patients who take irinotecan will experience these side effects.
 Common side effects are in bold, but there may be others.
 Please report all suspected side effects to your doctor or pharmacist.
+Find more information on side effects.

 family icon

-Tips for Families
+Tips for patients and families

-Be sure to discuss these and other recommendations with your doctor or pharmacist.
+Be sure to discuss all questions and instructions with your doctor or pharmacist.

-• Sexually active patients should take steps to prevent pregnancy during treatment and for 6 months after completion of therapy.
+• Sexually active patients should take steps to prevent pregnancy during treatment and for 6 months after treatment is complete.

 Irinotecan at home:

-• Take medicine on an empty stomach.
+• The oral liquid should be taken on an empty stomach.

 • Give a missed dose as soon as possible.
-If it is near the time for the next dose, skip the dose.
+If it is near the time for the next dose, skip the missed dose.
 Do not give 2 doses at the same time.

 • Do not use the medicine past the expiration date.